 Will the two-week program be in person?

-Yes, our plan is to host a two-week, in-person residential program at Cornell University in Ithaca, New York.
+Yes, our plan is to host a two-week, in-person residential program at Duke University in Durham, North Carolina.
 NextGenPop will follow guidelines to maintain health and safety in the COVID-19 pandemic will adapt aspects of the program as necessary.